t56k/ssrg/content/double-commit-and-push-bash-script.md

 cd ../ssrg
 ```

 This is fine for a first-pass but it doesn't build the HTML first, meaning I still need to `cargo run` before running it.
-The best option here is to add some kind of build flag to write the HTML files.
+The best option here is to add some kind of build flag to write the HTML files, likewise to break-out individual file rewrites instead of rewriting the whole collection each time.